-We may think that we only want to create a touch keyboard layout and don't want to bother with setting up a typing keyboard layout.
-However, the distinction between a computer and a mobile device is becoming less and less all the time.
+We may think we only want to create a touch keyboard layout and don't want to bother setting up a typing keyboard layout.
+However, the distinction between a computer and a mobile device is becoming less and less.
 Often a tablet will be paired with a Bluetooth keyboard to enable the user to type faster.
 The minute this happens, our keyboard will not work as expected.
 Long press features don't work on the attached keyboard.
-That is why when we create a keyboard package in Keyman Developer it is always assumed that we will be producing both and bundling them together.
+That is why when we create a keyboard package in Keyman Developer, it is always assumed that we will produce both and bundle them together.